mongodb/atlas-sdk-go/README.md

 include the specified tokens.
 Therefore, authenticated clients should almost never be shared between different users.

-## Versioning

-Each version of the client is tagged and the version is updated accordingly.

-To see the list of past versions, run `git tag`.

-To release a new version, first ensure that [Version](./mongodbatlas/mongodbatlas.go) is updated (i.e., before running `git push origin vx.y.z`, verify that `Version=x.y.z` should match the tag being pushed to GitHub)

 ## Error handling

 Fetching error code: